timmcginley/41934/Activities/BlenderScriptIntro.md

 ## Activity Steps
 We will repeat some of these steps in the next activity where we work with Python outside of Blender directly in an [IDE] or in the [console].

-### first, load an IFC model through the File menu on the main toolbar
+### Load your IFC model in Blender
-* This exercise works best with the architecture model as we will be trying to find the spaces in the model.
+* Make sure you have already loaded your IFC model in Blender and can see it in the 3d window.
+Please choose the model that you think you can find your focus information on.

 ### Open the Blender script window
 * From the top menu bar of Blender click the scripting tab